-We have audited the accompanying statement of financial position of Enosh - The Israeli Mental Health Association (hereinafter - "the Association") as of December 31, 2021 and the related statement of activities, statement of changes in net assets, and statement of cash flows for the year then ended.
-These financial statements are the responsibility of the Association's Executive Committee and Management.
+We have audited the accompanying statements of financial position of Enosh - The Israeli Mental Health Association (hereinafter - "the Association") as at December 31, 2022 and 2021 and the related statements of activities, changes in net assets, and cash flows for the years then ended.
+These financial statements are the responsibility of the Association's Board and Management.
 Our responsibility is to express an opinion on these financial statements based on our audit.